Wojcieszków: History

 The village of Wojcieszkow was founded in 1437 by a local nobleman Klemens Bielinski.
 In the same year, Bishop of Kraków Zbigniew Olesnicki established a Roman Catholic parish church here.
 On January 21, 1540, upon request of Mikolaj Dzik, the owner of Wojcieszkow, King Sigismund I Old granted Magdeburg rights to it.

 In 1767, a wooden church of Holy Trinity was built, and in 1771, a Suchodolski family library was opened.
 Until the Partitions of Poland, Wojcieszkow belonged to the County of Stezyca, Sandomierz Voivodeship.

 In the late 18th century, the Plater family built a large manor house, which was burned during World War II.
 According to documents, in 1802 Wojcieszkow had a marketplace, a church, and a castle.
 The town, however, was on poor soil, among forests and sands, which had a negative impact on its development.
 As a result, Wojcieszkow gradually declined and, in 1819, was stripped of its town charter.

 Today

 The location of Wojcieszkow turned out to be an advantage.
-Due to its clean environment, hilly landscape and forests, the village is emerging as a local tourist center.
+Owing to its clean environment, hilly landscape and forests, the village is emerging as a local tourist center.
 It has a historic church and a cemetery, where Maria Babska, the wife of Henryk Sienkiewicz, is buried.